bramblelab/bramblelab.github.io/index.md

   is a powerful tool in securing that right.
 To that end, we work with organizations from across the city at the intersection of education, public health and policy.
 process: |-
   We believe that communication is crucial to a unified effort around any given problem.
-And to communication problems, intentions and ideas in a way that’s strategic, relevant and compelling,  design is an immensely powerful tool.
+And to communicate problems, intentions and ideas in a way that’s strategic, relevant and compelling,  design is an immensely powerful tool.

   As such, we aim to include all stakeholders’ perspectives in our process: the audience, policymakers, similar organizations, and others as needed.
 Social design is a tool to ground our understanding of a problem in the experience of the people going through it, thereby coming up with solutions from everyone involved.
 members: